 Omak is a small community of 5,000.
 The principle economic base of the area is lumber, tourism, and agriculture.

 On evenings and weekends when your primary preceptor is on call, you will also be on call.
 The schedule for call is at least once a week and one weekend per month.

 Both Tonasket and Oroville are towns of approximately 1000 people.
 They have similar economic base as Omak-though Oroville has a large employment base at the Canadian port of entry.
 Tonasket is 22 miles north of Omak and Oroville is 16 miles north of Tonasket.
 Oroville is located on the US/Canadian Border.
 Hospital care for both communities is provided by North Valley Hospital, a 15 bed hospital.
 Services include, Obstetrics including surgical obstetrics, inpatient adult and pediatric medicine, progressive care and radiology.

 Two-bedroom apartment with all necessities.
 No Pets.
 Spouses and families can be accommodated with advance notice.
 Laundry available on site.
-No pets.
 Car required.
 Bicycle is helpful as well.

 Some facts about the weather in Omak